-“All of you who were baptized into Christ have clothed yourselves with Christ” (3:27).
+“All of you who were baptized into Christ have clothed yourselves with Christ” (Gal.
+3:27).

-Phrases such as “by faith in the Son of God” (2:20) and “through faith in Christ Jesus” (2:16; 3:26) are often understood as referring to a single concept, namely belief in Christ, and that is a correct.
-In Paul’s day Christians were distinguished by their belief that Jesus was from God.
+Phrases such as “by faith in the Son of God” (2:20) and “through faith in Christ Jesus” (2:16; 3:26) are often understood as indicating a single concept, namely belief in Christ, and that may be correct.
+In Paul’s day, Christians were distinguished by their belief that Jesus was from God.

-However, we should be careful because the phrase “in Christ” is also used without the words “through faith”, which means that the phrase “in Christ” has a separate meaning by itself.
-For instance:
+However, the phrase “in Christ” is also used without the words “through faith.”
+For example, “you are all one in Christ” (Gal.
+3:28).
+It is therefore also possible to separate phrases such as “through faith in Christ Jesus” (3:26) into two concepts.
+This means that the phrase “in Christ” has a separate meaning by itself.
+For example:

 - “In Christ” are we seeking to be justified (2:17).

-The NIV, recognising the distinctive meaning of the phrase “in Christ”, separates the phrases “in Christ” and “through faith”, and translates 3:26 as:
+The NIV recognizes the distinctive meaning of the phrase “in Christ” and separates the phrases “in Christ” and “through faith” by translating this verse as follows:

-In this way the phrase “through faith in Christ Jesus” is divided into two concepts:
+In this way, the NASB-phrase “through faith in Christ Jesus” is divided into two concepts:

-The first concept is faith, which may be faith in Christ specifically or faith in God generally.
+The first concept is faith, which may be faith in Christ or faith in God.
 For instance, Abraham received the promise “through the righteousness of faith” (Rom.
-4:13), but he did not literally have faith in Christ because he did not know about Christ, at least not as clearly as we do today.
+4:13), but he did not literally have faith in Christ because he did not know about Christ; at least not as clearly as we do today.

 The second is the “in Christ” concept, referring to the mysterious unity between Christ and the believer.
 We should not think of ourselves as separate from Christ.
-As Paul explains in Gal.
-3:16 and 19, the promises that were made to Abraham were actually made to and inherited by Christ.
-Christians are, metaphorically speaking, inside Christ, and only share in the promises “in Christ Jesus”.
+As Paul explains in Galatians 3:16 and 19, the promises that were made to Abraham were actually made to and inherited by Christ.
+Christians are, metaphorically speaking, inside Christ, and only share in the promises “in Christ Jesus.”